-Tomi Lahren Suspended: Blaze Causes Fans To Ask ‘Why Is Tomi Lahren Suspended?’
+Tomi Lahren Suspended: ‘Blaze’ Fans Ask, ‘Why Is Tomi Lahren Suspended?’

 “I think in large part I represent middle America.
 So you’ve got the two coasts and those individuals seem to kind of just talk to each other.
 And then you’ve got all of Middle America right there that’s dying to have a voice.
 They don’t really fell like they have one.
 They’re not represented, you know, beyond their communities.
 So I think they watch me and they say ‘Well you know she speaks like I do, she thinks like I do, she seems to me to get it like I do.’
 And I think that’s why it’s resonated.”

-That wasn’t what led to Tomi Lahren’s suspension from The Blaze, though, as she would later explain her thoughts on women’s health care choices.
+That wasn’t what led to Tomi Lahren’s suspension from the Blaze, though, as she would later explain her thoughts on women’s health care choices.
 So why did Tomi Lahren get suspended?
 The quote that led to that outcome is showcased below.

 “I am someone that loves the Constitution.
 I am someone that is for limited government.
 So I can’t sit here and be a hypocrite and say I’m for limited government but I think that the government should decide what women do with their bodies.
 Stay out of my guns, and you can stay out of my body as well.”